 Distinguished Microwave Lecturers

 The IEEE Microwave Theory and Technology Society (MTT-S) each year carefully selects a group of Distinguished Microwave Lecturers (DMLs) who are internationally recognized experts and technical leaders in their fields within the Society.
-The DMLs are available to present talks to local chapters world-wide and serve as ambassadors for the Society.
-They will travel to MTT-S Chapters or Joint Chapters with other IEEE Societies, Student Chapters, and IEEE Sections to present a nominally 1-hour Technical Lecture on the DML’s Technical Topic and also present material that promotes the MTT-S at each talk.
-The DMLs also can give online “virtual” talks.
+The DMLs are available to present talks worldwide and serve as ambassadors for the Society.
+They will travel to MTT-S Chapters or Joint Chapters with other IEEE Societies, and Student Branch Chapters (SBC), to present a nominally 1-hour Technical Lecture on the DML’s Technical Topic and also present material that promotes the MTT-S at each talk.
+The DMLs may give online “virtual” talks as well.

 The operation procedure of the program: